kalyan-gupta/discord-nickname-manager/replit.md

   - `added_at`: Timestamp when role was added

 ## Recent Changes
-- 2024-11-01: Initial project setup with Python 3.11 and dependencies installed
+- 2025-11-01: Initial project setup with Python 3.11 and dependencies installed
+- 2025-11-01: Fixed Firebase Firestore client initialization to properly use project_id
+- 2025-11-01: Bot successfully connected to Discord and Firebase - fully operational

+## Current Status
+- Bot is running and connected to Discord
+- Firebase/Firestore integration is working
+- Connected to 1 Discord server
+- All features operational

 ## User Preferences
 None configured yet.